kcarnold/cs344/next_year.md

 * Vision to text encoder decoder—with paraphrase setup both ways
 * Write an explanation, share it with your mom, describe how it went, improve the explanation.
 * Actually have a small-group discussion about a perspectival topic (deliberately trying to express a range of perspectives) and summarize it (record it?).
+* Instead of fighting with querying Bing (ch2), just collect a small set of images by hand / from personal photo library

 ## Low-Level Stuff